Top 10 Festivals in India 2026: Diwali, Holi, Elephant God Festival

 India is a land of festivals, where every season brings a reason to celebrate.
 From streets filled with color and music to families gathering for prayers and feasts, festivals can take you to get much more authentic experiences in India.
 Here we listed the best 10 festivals in India to experience, check out to see if your trip lines up with their dates and what you can expect.

-Diwali, the Festival of Lights, is the biggest event among all India festivals across the whole country.
+Diwali, the Festival of Lights, is the biggest event among all of India's festivals across the whole country.
 It celebrates the victory of light over darkness.
 Typically, Diwali falls in October or November according to the Hindu calendar.
-And in 2026, the celebration will be from November 8th to 9th.
+And in 2026, the celebration will be from November 6th to 11th.

 Where are the best places to experience Diwali in India?
 You will find festivities everywhere, but Varanasi and Jaipur truly stand out.
-In Varanasi, you can see breathtaking setting of Ganga Aarti.
-And the pink city of Jaipur make the festive atmosphere much more magical.
+In Varanasi, you can see the breathtaking setting of Ganga Aarti.
+And the pink city of Jaipur makes the festive atmosphere much more magical.

 Note: Diwali is family-centered, and many businesses close.
 Be sure to plan your travel and accommodations in advance.